ij-build/ij/docs/override.md

 | options     | |
 | registries  | |

-The values of all fields *except* for `ssh-identities` will be appended to the parent.
+The values of all properties *except* for `ssh-identities` will be appended to the parent.
 In the case of environment variables, the values defined in the override are given precedence in the case of name collision.
 Any ssh-identities specified in an override file will *replace* ssh-identities defined in the parent.